ronakg/awesome-flickr-gallery-plugin/README.txt

 = When I click the photo, it doesn't open full size photo. =

-Awesome Flickr Gallery uses *Lightbox* to display full size photos.
-Most likey you have another plugin enabled, which also uses the lightbox and is overriding the Awesome Flickr Gallery settings.
-It is recommended to deactivate any other plugins that uses Lightbox.
+Awesome Flickr Gallery uses *Colorbox* to display full size photos.
+Most likey you have another plugin enabled, which also uses the colorbox and is overriding the Awesome Flickr Gallery settings.
+It is recommended to deactivate any other plugins that uses colorbox.

+Also, some themes have built-in settings to display images using lightbox or colorbox etc.  If your theme has such an option, turn it off.

 == Upgrade Notice ==

+= 2.5.0 =

+#### MAJOR RELEASE ####

+- Now create multiple instances of your gallery with different settings.
+- Select photo source from your Flickr photostream, photoset or galleries.
+- New improved admin panel with slick menus and photo previews.

 = 1.3.0 =
-* Added SlideShow option when viewing full size photos
+- Added SlideShow option when viewing full size photos
-* Moved to colorbox from lightbox for displaying full size photos
+- Moved to colorbox from lightbox for displaying full size photos

 = 1.1.7 =
-* [Bug Fix] Moved to a better API to fetch data from Flickr.
+- [Bug Fix] Moved to a better API to fetch data from Flickr.

 = 1.1.6 =
-* [Bug Fix] Compatibility issue with some browsers.
+- [Bug Fix] Compatibility issue with some browsers.

 = 1.1.5 =
-* Much better looking page navigation.
+- Much better looking page navigation.
 Check out the screenshot.

 = 1.1.0 =
-* Added page navigation feature in this release.
+- Added page navigation feature in this release.
 Now there is a page navigation links at the bottom of the gallery, so that users can go through all your photos.

 == Screenshots ==

-1. Awesome Flickr Gallery Settings page
+1. Default Settings Page
+2. Add Gallery Page
+3. Edit Galleries Page
+4. Saved Galleries Page
-2. Awesome Flickr Gallery with photos of size Small with Title and Description ON
+5. Awesome Flickr Gallery with photos of size Small with Title and Description ON
-3. Awesome Flickr Gallery with photos of size Square with Title and Description OFF
+6. Awesome Flickr Gallery with photos of size Square with Title and Description OFF
-4. Full size photo view with SlideShow and navigation options to next and previous photos in gallery
+7. Full size photo view with SlideShow and navigation options to next and previous photos in gallery
-5. Awesome Flickr Gallery with Small size photos and black background
+8. Awesome Flickr Gallery with Small size photos and black background
-6. Page navigation feature added in version 1.1.5
+9. Page navigation feature added in version 1.1.5

 == Features Planned ==